batect/batect/docs/tips/Proxies.md

 # Proxies, Docker and batect

 {% hint style='tip' %}
-**tl;dr**: batect will do its best to make things just work with proxies, with the exception of pulling images
+**tl;dr**: batect will do its best to make things just work with proxies, but you'll need to configure proxies for pulling images yourself
 {% endhint %}

 Most applications expect to find proxy configuration in a number of environment variables.
 The most common are: